SazedWorldbringer/SazedWorldbringer/README.md

   ╚════██║      skills: JavaScript, React, Frontend Development ███████║      currentRead: The Self-Taught Programmer - Cory Althoff ╚══════╝      likes: Reading Science-fiction and Fantasy, Programming
                 P.S.
-Sazed is one of the main characters in the Mistborn Trilogy
+Sazed is one of the main characters from the Mistborn Trilogy

 sazed@github:~$ sudo rm -rf /*
 [sudo] password for sazed: averyhardpassword